mazenbatrawi/RealTime/README.md

 # RealTime
-University Projects Of the Real Time And Embedded Systems Course
+University Projects For The Real Time And Embedded Systems Course